1. What is the difference between a legal separation and a dissolution?

 Dissolution of Marriage.

-A. The Missouri Rules of Civil Procedure address requirements for the filing of pleadings.
+The Missouri Rules of Civil Procedure address requirements for the filing of pleadings.
 Also check the local rules in your circuit for additional requirements.
 Generally, legible typed pleadings are preferred.
-The interactive forms, which allow you to type your information directly onto the forms, are accessible from the Legal Forms page.
-Some circuits also permit filing by electronic transmission (fax or email).
+Some circuits also permit filing by electronic transmission (fax or e-mail).
 Consult the local court rules or the circuit clerk if you are interested in electronic transmission.
 If you want to type or clearly print the information onto the forms, you may use the plain text non-interactive version of these forms as approved by the Supreme Court.

 - Directions for Form CAFC040 - Property and Debt Statement and Proposed Separation Agreement